 | Animal | Goat, Vulture, Camel |

 Azazel is also strongly linked to the earth element, but in its most empty and barren forms.
 Instead of fertile soil, his earth is the sand and rocks of the desert.
-In occult traditions, the North stands for darkness and the unknown, which is said to be Azazel’s home.
+In occult traditions, the North is associated with darkness and the unknown, which are said to be the home of the fallen angel.

 Iron and antimony are linked to Azazel because he taught people how to work with metals and make cosmetics.
 These materials are lasting reminders of the knowledge he gave to humanity.